Travel guide

 Can I top up my eSIM when I run out of data?

 If your eSIM is rechargeable, yes.
 You add a new plan to the same profile from your account or app, without scanning another QR code or reinstalling anything.
-You'll have data again in a few minutes.
+In a few minutes, you'll have data again.
 If the profile is for one-time use or has already expired, you'll need to install a new eSIM.

 No. Topping up only replenishes the GB or days on the profile already on your mobile.
-The eSIM remains in Settings exactly as it was, with its same configuration.
-You don't lose anything or have to re-scan the QR; data simply becomes available again.
+The eSIM remains in Settings as it was, with the same configuration.
+You don't lose anything or have to rescan the QR; data simply becomes available again.

 Can I switch to a larger plan without buying another eSIM?

-Yes, with a rechargeable eSIM you can choose a different plan for the same profile, for example, going from 3 GB to 10 GB or extending the days.
-The new plan applies to the existing profile without installing another one.
+Yes, with a rechargeable eSIM, you can choose a different plan on the same profile, for example, switching from 3 GB to 10 GB or extending the days.
+The new plan is applied to the existing profile without installing another.
 Check that it covers your destination if you have changed countries during your trip.

 What happens if my eSIM expires before I top it up?

-If the plan expires by date, the profile may no longer support top-ups, and you'll need to install a new eSIM.
+If the plan expires by date, the profile may no longer support top-ups, and you will need to install a new eSIM.
 Running out of data is not the same as expiring: a plan can expire even if you have GB left.
-Monitor both your balance and the date to avoid being disconnected.
+Monitor both your balance and the date to avoid being without a connection.

 Is it better to top up or buy a new eSIM?

-Topping up is more convenient if your profile allows it, is still valid, and you're traveling to the same country.
-Buy a new one if the profile has expired, you're changing to an uncovered destination, or you want to start fresh.
+Topping up is more convenient if your profile allows it, is still valid, and you are traveling to the same country.
+Buy a new one if the profile has expired, you are changing to an uncovered destination, or you want to start fresh.
 For multiple countries, a regional plan is usually better than topping up one after another.

 Conclusion

-Topping up an eSIM or changing plans without buying another is possible as long as your profile is rechargeable and still valid: you replenish GB or days on the same profile, without scanning another QR.
-Monitor your balance and date to avoid running out of data at the worst moment.
+Topping up an eSIM or changing plans without buying a new one is possible as long as your profile is rechargeable and still valid: you replenish GB or days on the same profile, without scanning another QR.
+Monitor your balance and date to avoid running out of data at the worst possible moment.
 Choose a rechargeable eSIM and travel with the peace of mind of being able to replenish data in a minute whenever you need it.

 Marc González Sáez